pyeventsourcing/eventsourcing/docs/topics/domain.rst

 :mod:`eventsourcing.utils` contains functions :func:`~eventsourcing.utils.resolve_topic()`
 and :func:`~eventsourcing.utils.get_topic()` which are used in the library to resolve a given topic to a Python object, and to construct a topic for a given Python object.

-Domain event objects are usually created by aggregate methods, as part of a sequence that determines the state of an aggregate.
-The attribute values of new event objects are decided by these methods before the event is created.
-For example, the aggregate's :func:`~eventsourcing.domain.Aggregate._create_` method uses the given value of its ``id`` argument as the new event's ``originator_id``.
-It sets the ``originator_version`` to the value of ``1``.
-It derives the ``originator_topic`` value from the aggregate class.
-And it calls ``datetime.now()`` to create the ``timestamp`` value.

-Similarly, the aggregate :func:`~eventsourcing.domain.Aggregate._trigger_` method uses the ``id`` attribute of the aggregate as the ``originator_id`` of the new domain event.
-It uses the current aggregate ``version`` to create the next version number (by adding ``1``) and uses this value as the ``originator_version`` of the new domain event.
-It calls ``datetime.now()`` to create the ``timestamp`` value of the new domain event.

-The timestamp values are "timezone aware" datetime objects.
-The default timezone is UTC, as defined by Python's ``datetime.timezone.utc``.
-This default can be changed either by assigning a ``datetime.tzinfo`` object to the ``TZINFO`` attribute of the ``eventsourcing.domain`` module.
-The ``TZINFO`` attribute value can also be configured using environment variables, by setting the environment variable ``TZINFO_TOPIC`` to a string that describes the "topic" of a ``datetime.tzinfo`` object (for example ``datetime:timezone.utc``).

-The :class:`~eventsourcing.domain.Aggregate.Event` has a method :func:`~eventsourcing.domain.Aggregate.Event.apply`
-which can be overridden on custom domain event classes to mutate the state of the aggregate to which a domain event object pertains.
-It has an argument ``aggregate`` which is used to pass the aggregate object to which the domain event object pertains into the :func:`~eventsourcing.domain.Aggregate.Event.apply` method.
-The :func:`~eventsourcing.domain.Aggregate.Event.apply` method is called by the event's :func:`~eventsourcing.domain.Aggregate.Event.mutate` method, which is called when reconstructing an aggregate from its events.

 Basic example